Rami*, 9, at a Save the Children-supported school in northern Syria. Rami* and his family were forced to flee their home in Syria due to the conflict.

-Now, thanks to Save the Children, Rami no longer has to worry about becoming a scavenger.
+Now, thanks to Save the Children, Rami doesn’t need to worry about becoming a scavenger.
 He attends a Save the Children-supported school outside of the city, away from the violence.
 Rami has the space to learn without being afraid, and because of this he will be able to continue working toward his dream.
 But others aren't so lucky.

 Today, 2.8 million Syrian children are out of an education due to attacks on schools and displacement.
-With the fifth anniversary of the Syria conflict approaching, world leaders must deliver an agreement that gets children back in school and learning.
 If we leave Syrian children without an education, we leave them without a future.
 Save the Children has been supporting schools throughout the country so that Rami and children just like him have the opportunity to learn and receive an education – a right all children deserve.